Keto Pumpkin Pie

 Table of Contents

 • Made with a real pie crust.
-Sure, you could make a crustless pumpkin pie but where is the fun in that?
-Although the crust may be carb-free, it tastes like the real thing.
+Sure, you could make a crustless pumpkin pie, but where is the fun in that?
+Although my crust may be carb-free, it tastes like the real thing.

-• Ready in under 40 minutes.
+• Quick and easy.
 Most pies take hours to bake but not this one- The entire process is under an hour.

 • Just 3 grams of carbs.
 Each slice of pie has around 3 grams of carbs each, so there is no fear of going over your daily carb limit!